TUM-DAML/seml/examples/README.md

    - `project_root_dir`: (Relative or absolute) path to the root of the project. seml will then upload all the source files imported by the experiment to the MongoDB.
-Moreover, the uploaded source files will be downloaded before starting an experiment, so any changes to the source files in the project between queueing and starting the experiment will have no effect.
+Moreover, the uploaded source files will be downloaded before starting an experiment, so any changes to the source files in the project between staging and starting the experiment will have no effect.
 ### `slurm` block
 The special 'slurm' block contains the slurm parameters.
 This block and all values are optional.
 Possible values are:
    - `experiments_per_job`: Number of parallel experiments to run in each Slurm job.
 Note that only experiments from the same batch share a job.
 Default: 1